Mikaela/mikaela.github.io/_posts/2015-09-19-atheme-quickstart.md

 **You should see my cstemplate script here, but the embedding isn't working, to see it [please click here to go to the GitHub instance of it](https://github.com/Mikaela/gist/blob/master/irc/atheme/cstemplate).**

-Another example using my templates would be `/msg ChanServ flags #channel !channel-ops` which would give op permissions above to users in the
+Another example using my templates would be `/msg ChanServ flags #channel !channel-ops op` which would give op permissions above to users in the
 !channel-ops group.